PXLAIRobotics/ROSNoeticDocker/README.md

 ```

 To control the robot via the keyboard a *teleop* node needs to be started in a
-separated Bash shell, after executing the correct export command to set the
+separated Bash shell, after executing the export command to set the
 correct robot type.

 For example to control the burger in the auto racetrack: